taikatta/Mileston4-EggSellNT/README.md

 * Farm page
 You can view the farms from where the eggs arrive.

+* About Us page
+You can view the employees of Egg-Sell-NT.

 * Login / Register page
 Login page with option to register if someone is not a member yet.